 1.2.
 Deliberations of the Working Group

-The IRTP Part D Working Group started its deliberations on 25 February 2013 where it decided to conduct its work through combination of weekly conference calls and conversation on a publicly-archived .
+The IRTP Part D Working Group started its deliberations on 25 February 2013 where it decided to conduct its work through combination of weekly conference calls and conversation on a publicly-archived email list..

-The Working Group also met face-to-face during the ICANN Conferences in Beijing, DurbanBuenos Aires
+The Working Group also met face-to-face during the ICANN Conferences in Beijing, Durban, Buenos Aires, Singapore and London.

 Section 5.2 provides an overview of these deliberations.

-Recommendations
+Final Recommendations

-Recommendation to Charter Question A
+Recommendations to Charter Question A

 Recommendation #1: The WG recommends that reporting requirements be incorporated into the TDRP policy.
 Outcomes of all rulings by Dispute Resolution Providers should be published on Providers’ website, except in exceptional cases.
 The Group recommends publishing reports that follow the example of the Asian Domaine Name Dispute Resolution Centre (ADNDRC).
 These reports should include at a minimum: a) Information about parties involved in the dispute; b) The full decision of the case; c) The date of the implementation of the decision